Epworth, Zimbabwe: Development status

 Since most of the houses found in the town are built from unburnt bricks, the houses are prone to falling during heavy rains.
 Due to the harsh economic times that the country has been passing through for the past decade, crime has been on the increase in the overcrowded suburb.

 Government and politics

-Epworth is represented by the Epworth constituency in the National Assembly of the Parliament of Zimbabwe.
+Epworth is represented by the Epworth North and Epworth South constituencies in the National Assembly of the Parliament of Zimbabwe.
+Until 2023, it was covered by the Epworth constituency.